frankstepanski/node-express-course/week3/readme.md

 - Create a basic Express route (GET)
   - Types of routes
   - How to use the app.get() method
-  - The importance of route order
+  - The importance of the route order
+  - 404 Not Found route
-  - Able to add route and query parameters
+  - Implement route and query parameters
   - Understand how JSON data is sent to the client
 - Middleware
   - What is middleware